 - Greek and Roman

-“Acephalous, without arms, separated from her hand which is a recent recovery, worn by the Sporadi’s gusts, The Winged Victory of Samothrace has become less woman and more wind of sea and air” Marguerite Youncenar “Time the great sculptor”
+“Headless, without arms, separated from her hand which has only recently been recovered, weathered by all the winds of the Sporades, the Victory of Samothrace has become less woman and more sea breeze and air”, Marguerite Youncenar from “Time the great sculptor”.

-The original statue was carved in marble from Rhodes by the sculptor Pythòkritos of the School of Rhodes in 190 BC, to commemorate the victories of the Rhodes fleet over King Antioch III of Syria.
-It was originally placed on the bow of a great ship situated on a hill opposite the Sanctuary of the Cabeiroi, on the island of Samothrace.
+The original work was carved in marble by the sculptor Pythokritos, of the School of Rhodes in 190 BCE to commemorate the victories of the Rhodian fleet over Antiochus the Third, King of Syria.
+It was originally placed on the prow of a large marble ship on a hill facing the Sanctuary of the Cabeiri, on the Greek island of Samothrace.

 The female form is covered by a light chiton, a typical Greek tunic, and has two large wings, while the head and arms have been lost.
 However, even in its incomplete state, it is a work of great beauty.
 The upright figure’s right leg bears her weight, while her left leg is set back, as if searching for balance as she lands or else producing the momentum needed to soar into the air.
 Her torso is pushed forward, while her wings, in contrast, extend backwards.
 As her arms have been lost, we can only guess which action the goddess was performing: her right was probably raised and she may have been holding a crown or playing a trumpet.